The Asia Pacific and EMEA regions are no less vulnerable, and are a reflection of current medical, socio-political and financial trends.

 Most of the ransomware attacks over the past year took place over the weekends and holidays when people were less likely to be watching.

-he federal recommendation is to patch old versions in a timely manner, which could be impossible for hospitals.
-Therefore, using an intrusion prevention system with the latest packages as a virtual patching protocol is a strong safeguard.
+The federal recommendation is to patch old versions in a timely manner, which could be impossible for hospitals.
+Therefore, using an intrusion prevention system with the latest packages as a virtual patching protocol is a strong safeguard. - Anti-ransomware

-lthough advanced hacking groups are involved in this business, the encryption process is very extensive, and anti-ransomware with a remediation feature is an effective tool to restore operation in few minutes if an infection takes place.
+Although advanced hacking groups are involved in this business, the encryption process is very extensive, and anti-ransomware with a remediation feature is an effective tool to restore operation in few minutes if an infection takes place. - Employee education

 Training users on how to identify and avoid potential ransomware attacks is crucial.
 Many current cyberattacks start with a targeted email that does not even contain malware, but only a socially-engineered message that encourages the user to click on a malicious link.
 User education is often considered one of the most important defenses an organization can deploy.